 3. You trust them with your ideas.

 This takes some initial vetting and legwork, but taking the time to build this network in the beginning is very crucial.
-You can now put a list of all your friends together, similar to what we did here.
 Throughout building the reputation and promotion of our gym, we leaned on our network to help us.

 The plan for us was to drum up anticipation and get people interested in going to an event we would host in order to sign up members (to be covered in Step 4).
 As you’ll soon see, this event was a key promotional driver of initial member sign-up and community interest, and we’ll get to how we planned it all out later.